 Technology Department programs are growing in popularity as information technology (IT) jobs explode throughout the region.

 Technology Department programs are high quality and well respected.
 The faculty team, led by Department Chair, Jonathan Maynard, consists of 10 full-time faculty members and a strong team of adjunct instructors.
-An advisory board of leaders from area employers and education institutions also supports the department.
+An Advisory Committee of leaders from area employers and education institutions also supports the department.

 Associate of Applied Science